biennt/f5bigiponvngcloud/README.md

 ```
 modify sys db dhclient.mgmt value disable
 ```
-Re-configure the self IP and adding a default route (10.4.222.3/4 and 10.4.222.1 are the ip address and default gateway assigned by DHCP on VNG Cloud on instance start)
+Re-configure the self IP and adding a default route<br>
+(10.4.222.3/24 and 10.4.222.1 are the ip address and default gateway assigned by DHCP on VNG Cloud on instance start)
 ```
 create net self self1_nic address 10.4.222.3/24 vlan internal
 create net route defaultroute network 0.0.0.0/0 gw 10.4.222.1